What are Valuation Multiples?

-EV/EBITDA – EBITDA can be used as a substitute of free cash flows; most used enterprise value multiple; computed as the proportion of Enterprise Value to Enterprise Value / Earnings before Interest, Tax, Depreciation & Amortization
+EV/EBITDA – EBITDA can be used as a substitute of free cash flows; is the most used enterprise value multiple; computed as Enterprise Value / Earnings before Interest, Tax, Depreciation & Amortization

 EV/Invested Capital – used for capital-intensive industries; computed as the proportion of Enterprise Value to Invested Capital

-There are more equity and enterprise value multiples used in company valuation, this article only presented the most common ones.
-More readings and a thorough understanding of each multiple and related concepts can help analysts better apply multiples in making financial analyses.
+There are many more equity and enterprise value multiples used in company valuation, this article only presented the most common ones.
+A thorough understanding of each multiple and related concepts can help analysts better apply multiples in making financial analyses.

 Compare equity value and enterprise value.

-All of the above metrics can be analyzed with two common approaches to valuation multiples:
+All of the above, are utilized within the two common approaches to valuation multiples:

 - Comparable Company Analysis – This method analyzes public companies that are similar to the company being valued.
 An analyst will gather share prices, market capitalization, capital structure, revenue, EBITDA, and earnings for each company.
 Learn more about performing comparable company analysis.